 Approaches to teaching are based on engagement with capable professionals, and developing reflective practitioners.
 As engagement with specific subject content and understanding grow, apprentices are made aware of how issues from the specific subject area are integrated within a more holistic understanding of the nature of management.
-The programme places emphasis on encouraging the group to explore different perspectives from their diverse backgrounds and varied occupational experiences.
+The programme encourages the group to explore different perspectives from their diverse backgrounds and varied occupational experiences.

 With its clear focus on practical wisdom, Brighton leverages the skills of both academics and practitioners to teach a useful mix of theory and practice so that both long-term and short-term gains can be realised by each apprentice.

-In addition to the Postgraduate Diploma Leadership, apprentices will complete a reflective ePortfolio in addition to undertaking a workplace-based strategic Business Proposal project, designed to allow them to utilise their new skills to the full.
+In addition to the Leadership Postgraduate Diploma, apprentices will complete a reflective ePortfolio in addition to undertaking a workplace-based strategic Business Proposal project, designed to allow them to use their new skills to the full.
 Other assessment methods include:

 - time controlled assessments